biggie-boss/LoreRim/README.md

 - Vivec blessing dropped to +15 Stamina/magicka.
 Follower also gives Light attacks deal up to 30% more damage.
 Devotee: Critical hit damage and chance is increased up to 20% when not power attacking.
 Your 3 main attributes are always trying to pull each other into equilibrum (if 1 stat drops significantly lower than the other 2, it will regen faster).
 - Vivec equilibrium:  0-25% all h/m/s, 25-50% all h/m/s, 50-75% all h/m/s, 75-100% all h/m/s.
 - Xarxes Follower 2 skill point from skill books, up to 20% stronger scrolls based on Enchanting level.
 Devotee additionally gives Scrolls are up to 20% stronger based on the associated skill level.
+- Z'en rework: Making potions is up to 15% better and gives 1 extra potion.
+Beneficial potions and food last 50% longer.
+Pray to open an unlimited extradimensional storage space.
+No prayer cooldown at devotee level.
+Gain 2 more poison doses before needing to re-apply the poison.
-- Zenithar devotee: Ability to craft perk potions at Aetherium Forge (very difficult recipe)
+- Zenithar Followe reworked to: Tempering items is up to 15% better, deal up to 20% more damage with unenchanted weapons.
+Devotee: Ability to craft perk potions at Aetherium Forge (very difficult recipe)

 - Riddle Thar Follower gets bonuses based on the day of the week:
 - Sundas	50 magicka 10% absorb